leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

    .. note::

-      The *Miter Shape* slider is still useful when miters are enabled because it still controls the shape of the miter profiles.
+      The *Profile* slider stays active when miters are enabled because it still controls the shape of the miter profiles.

 This widget allows the creation of a user-defined profile with more complexity than with the single profile parameter.
 The modal tool allows toggling the custom profile,